Quhaoh233/Quhaoh233/README.md

-- 👋 Hi, I’m @Quhaoh233
+- 👋 Hi, I’m Haohao Qu @Quhaoh233
-- 👀 I’m interested in the application of Meta-learning and Reinforcement Learning in Transportation
+- 👀 I’m interested in the application of Federated Learning, Meta-learning and Reinforcement Learning in Transportation.
-- 🌱 I’m currently learning A3C, Transfermor
+- 🌱 I’m currently completing my master study at School of Intelligent Systems Engineering, Sun Yat-sen University (China).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: e-mail quhaoh@mail2.sysu.edu.cn